brylevkirill/notes/Reinforcement Learning.md

   - *information gain motivation*
 	decrease of uncertainty in knowledge that an agent has of environment after an event has happened
-	r(ek,t) = C·(H(E,t) - H(E,t+1))

 	["An Information-theoretic Approach to Curiosity-driven Reinforcement Learning"](##still-precup---an-information-theoretic-approach-to-curiosity-driven-reinforcement-learning) by Still and Precup
 	["VIME: Variational Information Maximizing Exploration"](#houthooft-chen-duan-schulman-turck-abbeel---vime-variational-information-maximizing-exploration) by Houthooft et al.
 	["Exploration Potential"](http://arxiv.org/abs/1609.04994) by Leike

   - *empowerment*
-	reward measure that pushes an agent to produce sequences of actions that can transfer a maximal amount of information to its sensors through the environment
+	agent's ability to affect its environment, reward for sequences of actions that can transfer maximal amount of information to its sensors through environment
-	channel capacity from the sequence of actions At,At+1,...,At+n−1 to the perceptions St+n after an arbitrary number of timesteps
-	r(At,At+1,...,At+n−1→ St+n) = max p(a) [I(At,At+1,...,At+n−1,St+n)]
+	maximizing mutual information between actions and future states, i.e. information contained in a about s' or information that can be "injected" into s' by a

 	["Empowerment - An Introduction"](#salge-glackin-polani---empowerment---an-introduction) by Salge et al.
-	["Variational Information Maximisation for Intrinsically Motivated Reinforcement Learning"](#mohamed-rezende---variational-information-maximisation-for-intrinsically-motivated-reinforcement-learning) by Mohamed and Rezende  (maximizing mutual information between actions and future state, i.e. information contained in a about s' or information that can be "injected" into s' by a)
+	["Variational Information Maximisation for Intrinsically Motivated Reinforcement Learning"](#mohamed-rezende---variational-information-maximisation-for-intrinsically-motivated-reinforcement-learning) by Mohamed and Rezende
-	["Variational Intrinsic Control"](http://arxiv.org/abs/1611.07507) by Gregor et al.
+	["Variational Intrinsic Control"](http://arxiv.org/abs/1611.07507) by Gregor et al.  (the primary goal is not to understand or predict the observations but to control the environment - agents can often control an environment perfectly well without much understanding, and focusing on understanding might significantly distract and impair the agent, as such reducing the control it achieves)

 **predictive models**: